-Mainly due to purchase of an ERP system that will cater the computerized accounting system requirements of the Company.
+149% increase in property and equipment Mainly due to purchase of an ERP system that will cater the computerized accounting system requirements of the Company.

-54% increase in other non-current assets

-Mainly due to long term deposits made relative mainly to project developments.
+54% increase in other non-current assets Mainly due to long term deposits made relative mainly to project developments.

-Due to the prolonged down payment terms of various projects and also increase in customers' reservation applications.
+139% increase in customer's deposits Due to the prolonged down payment terms of various projects and also increase in customers' reservation applications.

-100% increase in income tax payable

-Due the taxable operations of the Company.
+100% increase in income tax payable Due the taxable operations of the Company.